Introduction and Basics of Matlab Programming

 Advantages of Matlab

 Being an interpreted language, Matlab is easy to use.
-Matlab provides built-in integrated development environment using which programs can be written easily.
-Also, there is Matlab debugger for debugging.
+Matlab provides a built-in integrated development environment using which programs can be written easily.
+Also, there is a Matlab debugger for debugging.

 Matlab is platform independent in the sense that it can run on different platforms.
 Programs written on one platform can run on other platforms as well.